codecygen/042_React-Food_Order_App/README.md

     CartProvider.js uses info in cart-context.js
     App.js imports and wraps CartProvider.js
     HeaderCartButton.js reaches to cart-context.js and uses props controlled in CartProvider.js
+    CartProvider.js holds both info of "React-ContextAPI-CentralizingProps" and "React-useReducer-ComplexStateManagement".
 - React-useReducer-ComplexStateManagement
+    CartProvider.js holds both info of "React-ContextAPI-CentralizingProps" and "React-useReducer-ComplexStateManagement".
+- React-useRef-useStateAlternativeNoReRender-forwardRef
+    "MealItemForm.js" will forward the ref to the children component "Input.js".